russellbanares322/chateu/notes.md

 - [ ] Setup convex database.
 - [ ] Instantiate schema that will be used for building it.
+- [ ] Implement saving of users and chat session.

 # Frontend

-- [] Instantiate page routes.
+- [ ] Instantiate page routes.
-- [] Make sure that the page is mobile responsive.
+- [ ] Make sure that the page is mobile responsive.
+- [ ] Fetch data from database and display.